mverleun/IoT-Kit/Sensor-DHT11/README.md

 # Wemos D1 mini with DHT11 sensor

 This firmware is meant to be used on a Wemos D1 Mini with a DHT-11 shield.
+It's part of the [IoT Kit for education](https://www.iot-kit.nl) project.
 There are several shields available, make sure you get one that has the DHT-11 connected to D4 and *not* the I2C version.
 Aliexpress has [this one](https://www.aliexpress.com/item/Free-Shipping-DHT-Shield-For-Wemos-D1-Mini-DHT11-Single-Bus-Digital-Temperature-And-Humidity-Sensor/32792325206.html) for sale.